Test Score Algorithms for Budgeted Stochastic Utility Maximization: A test score algorithm and approximation guarantees

-The difference with respect to Theorem~\ref{thm:constant1} is in removing factor $2$ to constant $q$ and having $q$ parametrized with the cost regularity parameter $\beta$.
+The difference with Theorem~\ref{thm:constant1} is in removing factor $2$ in the constant $q$ and having $q$ parametrized with the cost regularity parameter $\beta$.
 The approximation ratio is a continuous decreasing function in $\beta$.
 The degradation of the approximation ratio with the value of parameter $\beta$ is according to a concave function of $\beta$, achieving value zero for the extreme case $\beta = 1/2$.

-For the case of identical item costs, i.e. the $0$-regular case, it follows from Theorem~\ref{thm:constant2} that $u(A)\geq (1-\epsilon)\left(1-1/e\right)/\left((1-\epsilon)\left(1-1/e\right)+4\right)$ where $A$ is the output solution of Algorithm~\ref{algo:simple-greedy}.
-If, in addition, there is no estimation error, this bound becomes $u(A)\geq \left(1-1/e\right)/\left(5-1/e\right)$, which recovers the result of~\cite{sekar2019test-score}.
+For the case of identical item costs, i.e. the $0$-regular case, it follows from Theorem~\ref{thm:constant2} that $u(A)\geq (1-\epsilon)\left(1-1/e\right)/\left((1-\epsilon)\left(1-1/e\right)+4\right)u(OPT)$ where $A$ is the output solution of Algorithm~\ref{algo:simple-greedy}.
+If, in addition, there is no estimation error, this bound becomes $u(A)\geq \left(1-1/e\right)/\left(5-1/e\right)u(OPT)$, which recovers the result of~\cite{sekar2019test-score}.

-The proof of Theorem~\ref{thm:constant2} is established by bounding the relative cost in (\ref{equ:relcost}) using the cost regularity parameter $\beta$ and using these bounds alongside with approximation ratio guarantees derived by using sketch function arguments.
+The proof of Theorem~\ref{thm:constant2} is established by bounding the relative cost in (\ref{equ:relcost}) using the cost regularity parameter $\beta$.
+We show that if $c_1,\ldots, c_n$ are $\beta$-small or $\beta$-regular, then we have $1-\beta/(1-\beta)\leq d(S)\leq 1+\beta/(1-\beta)$.
+Using these bounds alongside with approximation ratio guarantees derived by using sketch function arguments, yields the statement of the theorem.